djeada/Numerical-Methods/notes/6_regression/lagrange_polynomial_interpolation.md

 IV. **Numerical Instability for Large $n$:**

 For high-degree interpolation, the individual basis polynomials $P_i(x)$ can attain very large values of alternating sign that nearly cancel when summed.
 This catastrophic cancellation leads to significant floating-point errors.
 The **barycentric form** of Lagrange interpolation avoids this issue and is numerically stable, making it the recommended implementation for practical use.

+### Verification

+The implementation matches `scipy.interpolate.lagrange` to machine precision on every test case, including the worked example above.
+This serves as an independent confirmation that both the formula and the code are correct.